elcajon-dev/repository-edge/code-server/README.md

-# Home Assistant Add-on: Studio Code Server
+# Home Assistant Add-on: Code Server

 [![Release][release-shield]][release] ![Project Stage][project-stage-shield] ![Project Maintenance][maintenance-shield]

-Visual Studio Code, accessible through the browser.
+Code Server experience integrated in the Home Assistant frontend.

 ## About

-This add-on runs code-server, which gives you a Visual Studio Code experience straight from the browser.
+This add-on runs Code Server, which gives you a Visual Studio Code experience straight from the browser.
 It allows you to edit your Home Assistant configuration directly from your web browser, directly from within the Home Assistant frontend.